rlosio/cscanner/docs/development/index.md

 configuration to be available, which will be documented at a later stage.
 Please open an issue or go on Discord to receive some help in setting this up.
 (Yes, this will be improved later on.)

+## Running tests

+The tests in this project are written with [TestNG](https://testng.org/).
+The simplest way to run them is via Maven:
+`mvn test`.
+However, you may wish to integrate them with your IDE.
+For this purpose the file `testng.xml` is provided in the repository.

+If you want to run tests that do a live fire exercise against a cloud account (e.g. Exoscale, AWS) you will have to provide credentials for these accounts.
+This can be done using the following environment variables:

+- `EXOSCALE_KEY`
+- `EXOSCALE_SECRET`
+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`

+Additionally you can provide the `TEST_RESOURCE_PREFIX` environment variable to create resources with fixed names.
+This is not strictly necessary as the tests will do their best to clean up after themselves, but may be helpful nonetheless.

 ## Sending a pull request

 Once you're done, please [send a pull request](https://github.com/janoszen/cscanner/pulls) with your changes.